trex-paxos/trex-paxos-jvm/README.md

 The only subtle thing above is the `highestAccepted` entry.
 We use `highestAccepted` to learn the full range of slots that a majority of nodes know that the last leader attempted to fix.
-The new leader can then immediately stream `prepare` messages for all lots it must recover.
-Once this slots range has been fixed using the full set of messages does the leader upgrade to steady state galloping mode.

 It is entirely acceptable that messages carry more information.
-This is not a violation of the algorithm as long as the algorithm's invariants are not violated.
-In this case, a new leader must send a `prepare` message for all slots that the majority of nodes collectively know the past leader attempted to fix.
+In this case, a new leader must send a `prepare` message for all slots that the majority of nodes collectively know any prior leader attempted to fix.

+This implementation first sends a `prepare` for the slot higher than the last knows to be fixed.
+Once it has a majority response it takes the max of highestAccepted and streams for that range of slots.

 ## Fifth, The invariants